 Following trials carried out in the Strait by scientists from the MAFF fisheries laboratory in Conwy in collaboration with the local fishing industry, an area in the eastern Menai Strait was designated for mussel and oyster growing by the Government in 1962.
 An Order was passed to protect the shellfish growing in this area and to enable mussels and oysters to be farmed.
 A copy of the original Order is available here, and a brief amending Order that was made in 1964 is available here.
-The boundary of the area is illustrated in this map.
+The boundary of the area is illustrated in the map below.

 MSFOMA have worked with Welsh Government to ensure that when the old 1962 Fishery Order expired at midnight on the 1st of April 2022 it would be replaced by a new Fishery Order, to help Wales to maintain its leading place in UK aquaculture, and to secure long-term jobs and businesses in the local economy for the next 35 years.

 The new Order came into force on Saturday the 2nd of April 2022.
 It can be downloaded from the UK Government legislation website here.
 As before, the controls under this Fishery Order only apply to shellfish farming.
 It does not impose any new restrictions or controls on other day-to-day activities in the area.
 For shellfish famers this new Fishery Order is vital for their future.
 For everyone else in the area it will be very much “business as usual”.